MalloZup/ubuntu_uyuni/README.md

 ### Additional steps: boostrapping ubuntu image against SUSE-Manager.

-Once you have the VM, you can boostrap it against a Uyuni server.

-Knowing the Ip of your Ubuntu Server, you can then boostrap the minion against uyuni server ( via gui or CLI).
+With the VM and the ip of your Ubuntu Server, you can then boostrap the minion against uyuni server ( via gui or CLI).
 This is out of scope of this project.